Deftu/EnhancedEventBus/README.md

     }

     /**
-     * Methods you'd like to register should be annotated with @Subscribe
+     * Methods you'd like to register should be annotated with @SubscribeEvent
      * The first, and only, parameter is a MessageReceivedEvent.
 Thus, events posted with that class will invoke this method.
      */
-    @Subscribe
+    @SubscribeEvent
     public void onMessageReceived(MessageReceivedEvent event) {
         // Do something with the data from the event.
         System.out.println("Received a message: " + event.getMessage());